Calverton F.C.

-Calverton Football Club is an association football club in Calverton, near Nottingham, Nottinghamshire, England.
-They are currently members of the and play at Hollinwood Lane.
+Calverton Football Club is an association football club in Calverton, Nottinghamshire, England.
+They are members of the and play at Hollinwood Lane.
 They play in Blue & White hoops, Blue shorts and Blue socks.

 History

 Calverton Miners Welfare was formed shortly after the end of the Second World War and after playing a few friendly matches they joined division two of the Nottingham Spartan League at the start of the 1947–48 season.
 Six years later the club joined the Nottingham & District League and then the Nottinghamshire Senior League before transferring to the Central Alliance for the 1964–65 season.
 However, after just one season the club decided to move to the Nottinghamshire Combination League and remained there until 1988.
 In 1997 the club returned to the Nottinghamshire Football Alliance and gained promotion from Division 2 at their third attempt and by the 2002–03 season they were in that league's top division.
 Two seasons later the club became founder members of the Nottinghamshire Senior League and following ground improvements the club joined the Central Midlands League in 2006 and that season competed in the FA Vase.
 Two seasons later the club was promoted to the Supreme Division and when the league was re-organised in 2011 they were placed in the South Division.